 If you can donate, any extra amount will be greatly appreciated and very helpful.

-Each stop on the tour intelligently weaves elements of his memories, the story of that specific venue and how it is contextualised in Manchester’s history.
+Each stop on the tour intelligently weaves elements of his memories, the story of that specific venue, and how it is contextualised in Manchester’s history.
 He touches on music, the suffragettes, football, Peterloo, Little Ireland and art in Manchester.
-You will be amazed by the transformation of the city today as you glimpse into the past, perhaps even learn about some buildings that have vanished to make way for Manchester’s new skyline.
+You will be amazed by the transformation of the city today as you glimpse into the past, perhaps even learning about some buildings that have vanished to make way for Manchester’s new skyline.